RedMediaTech/ODTSR/README.md

 ## 🍭 Inference with script
-note: you need at least 40GB GPU memory to infer.Using CPU offload can reduce GPU memory usage, but it is not supported yet.
+> note: you need at least 40GB GPU memory to infer.Using CPU offload can reduce GPU memory usage, but it is not supported yet.

+> Our code now supports tile-based processing (tile size: 512×512), enabling input of arbitrary resolutions and super-resolution at any scale factor.
 ```
 sh examples/qwen_image/test_gan.sh
 ```